pivotal/blog/content/post/gporca-open-source.md

 ## What Can GPORCA Do?

 At Pivotal, we are constantly benchmarking our database products to ensure they are getting faster.
-We benchmark GPORCA against a variety of workloads.
-Currently we are achieving an overall 5X improvement compared to Pivotal Greenplum’s  legacy planner across all 99 of the industry’s most trusted benchmark queries.
+Currently GPORCA is achieving an overall 5X improvement compared to Pivotal Greenplum’s legacy planner across all 99 of the industry’s most trusted benchmark queries.
 Some of the very complex queries are up to 1000x faster!

 {{< responsive-figure src="/images/gporca/gporcaPerf.png" >}}